One-Touch Soccer logo

 Under the following circumstances, Time Penalties either expire prior to their completed countdown, or have the beginning of their countdowns delayed:

-a) Powerplay Goal: If a team is scored upon having fewer players on the field of play, due to one or more players serving Time Penalties, a player from the team is released back into the field of play.
-If the team has two players serving Time Penalties, only the player whose Time Penalty was recorded earlier is affected.
+a) Powerplay Goal: If a team is scored upon having fewer players on the field of play, due to one or more players serving Time Penalties, one player from the team is released back into the field of play.
+If the team has two players serving Time Penalties, only the player whose Time Penalty was recorded earlier is released back to the field of play.

 b) Simultaneous Ejections: When two simultaneous Red Cards carrying the same Time Penalties are assessed to opposing players, their Time Penalties are not served.

-c) End of Game: All Time Penalties carry over between periods and expire at the end of the game.
+c) End of Game: All Time Penalties carry over between periods but expire at the end of the game.

 11.4 - Delayed Penalty